 "I have many students that match that description, Agent Simmons.
 One-third of our students are female, of many races and hair colors.
 Do you have a photograph of the woman in question?"

 "Yes, we do.
-But the FBI’s keepin’ the photos of her secret for now," Elisha replied.
+But the FBI’s keepin’ the photos of her secret for now."

 "We are at an impasse, Special Agent Simmons, an impasse of your making.
 Just who is this woman you seek?"

 "We call her the Angel," Mac said.
-"She saved my life, and she saved the lives of my father and sister.
-We must locate her, talk to her.
+"She saved the lives of my father and sister.
 She has information about the Albanian mob we need and may be in danger herself."

-Master Wu folded his arms, cracked a smile.
+Master Wu folded his arms and cracked a smile.

 "Ah, yes, the Angel.
-I saw the television report on her from the Sun-Times reporter.
+I saw the television report on her from the Sentinel reporter.
 Has she committed a crime, Officer Merrick?"

-"No, she hasn't," Mac replied.
+"No, she hasn't."

-"We believe that she might’ve tampered with city surveillance cameras in one of her appearances," Agent Simmons saidsaid.
+"We believe that she might’ve tampered with city surveillance cameras in one of her appearances," Agent Simmons said.

 "Seems like a minor infraction, considering the good she did, wouldn't you say, Agent Simmons?"

 "In the grand scheme of things, you may be right, Mister Wu.
 Let me ask ya one more question.
-Have y’all given any private instructions, not part of any of your scheduled classes?"
+Have y’all given any private instructions, not part of your scheduled classes?"

 "They wouldn't be private if I were to discuss them with others.”